keiji-imai/blog/content/posts/chessbot/index.md

 description: "I'm building a chess bot"
 ---

 I want to make a chess board that can move pieces by itself.
-The pieces would have magnets imbedded in them, and an electromagnet would make them move from beneath the board.
+The pieces would have magnets embedded in them, and an electromagnet would make them move from beneath the board.

 Think about it.
 You play a move, and then the board plays the best move possible against you.
 You can never win.
 It's utterly hopeless.
 And when it beats you, it says one of the following voicelines: (do you know where these are from?)
  - "Losing isn't fun.
 That's why I don't do it."